iudukala/graphql_task/README.md

 - the issue with omit is not an issue with the behaviour of omit. it's to do with the behaviour in enums. https://github.com/microsoft/TypeScript/issues/40944

-- explain the switch to cons asserted object from enum
+- explain the switch to cons asserted object from enum. allows for a single source of truth and typescript compiler checks